emad-elsaid/xlog/docs/Security.md

 Xlog is designed to be accessed by trusted clients inside trusted environments.
 This means that usually it is not a good idea to expose the Xlog instance directly to the internet or, in general, to an environment where untrusted clients can directly access the Xlog TCP port.

+If you want to expose it over unsecure HTTP (for development purposes or in LAN), please use `--serve-insecure true` flag.

 # Listening on specific network interface

 Xlog accepts `--bind` flag that defines the interface which xlog should listen to. `--bind` is in the format `<ip.address.of.interface>:<port>`.